 - Successfully defending three right to be forgotten claims for a client involved in the financial services sector.

-- Developing a Data Protection Impact Assessment (DPIA) process for a well known client in financial services.
+- Developing a DPIA process for a well known client in financial services.
 This process is used to risk assess all of their new uses of personal data including new financial services products coming on stream.

 - Advising on data protection implications of e-discovery in US court proceedings and in meeting information requests in arbitrations.

-- Advising a leading chemicals company on its data protection issues including data security, responding to a security breach, advising on Works Council consultations and managing a program for them to join the US-EU Safe Harbor program.
+- Advising a leading chemicals company on its data protection issues including data security, responding to a security breach, advising on Works Council consultations and data transfer.

 - Advising a well known high-end brand on a security breach following a break-in at its flagship store.